Skip to main content

 Flight Instructors - At a minimum, must be a current CAP Instructor Pilot (Check Pilot status Preferred)

-Ground Instructors - Must be an appropriately rated FAA Ground Instructor
+Ground Instructors - Must be an appropriately rated FAA Ground of Flight Instructor

 CAP Van Driver - Must hold a valid CAP Drivers Permit for a 12pax van